 The advantages of a SaaS knowledge base

-SaaS knowledge base software are far better suited to making a customer knowledge base compared to SharePoint because of various advantages.
+SaaS knowledge base software is far better suited to making a customer knowledge base compared to SharePoint because of various advantages.

 Supports limited administrators

 A knowledge base is managed by a limited number of team members and the process will usually be led by a Knowledge Champion.
 This could be a Senior Technical Writer, Customer Support Director, or anyone else who has the most stake in your documentation.
 This is someone who will drive documentation forwards and take responsibility for its success.

 That’s why you will want to pay for your knowledge base software on a per-user basis – including only people who will be uploading, editing and writing the documentation.
 You pay for the licenses you use, and can scale up or down according to your needs.